Local officials ask Maryland governor to reimpose coronavirus restrictions as caseloads spike

+The request to reimpose restrictions comes as the rolling seven-day average of new coronavirus infections Tuesday across Virginia, Maryland and D.C. stood at 2,833 — a seventh consecutive day with a record high.
+That’s more than double the region’s average of 1,313 new daily infections on Oct.
+1.

-Maryland has allowed local governments to reopen more slowly than the state’s reopening timeline and retain more restrictive policies, even as Hogan lifts them statewide.
+Maryland has allowed local governments to reopen more slowly than the state’s timeline and to retain more restrictive policies, even as Hogan lifts them statewide.
 But local officials with the state’s six largest jurisdictions have for months criticized the approach, arguing that a “patchwork” reopening hampers their ability to curb the virus effectively and that Hogan has not included local governments in his pandemic decision-making.

 Top officials from Baltimore, Frederick, Howard, Montgomery and Prince George’s counties and the city of Baltimore reiterated their message in a Saturday letter to Hogan, noting it had been 169 days since he had participated in a statewide call with county leaders.